ouspg/secudep/README.md

 BSc.
 Thesis hopefully progressing with peer pressure from [OUSPG Open](https://github.com/ouspg/ouspg-open).

-Research question/problem: TBD
+**Research question/problem:** How to securely deploy/provision Linux installations over insecure network/Internet using truested starting point?

 # things

- * Layers:
+ * Layers to consider:
    * Hardware, boot, OS, configuration management, application
-   * e.g. Physical server, iPXE, Alpine, cloud-init, Docker
+   * e.g. Physical server + USB media, iPXE, Alpine, cloud-init, Docker
+   * e.g. Virtualization + PXE, iPXE, Some OS, ...
+   * UEFI Secure Boot out of scope?
+   * How high to climb in this thesis?

  * Chain of trust:
    * We have to trust something. then pass the trust forward.
+     * -> boot image which GPG signed which is verified and then written into USB media
      * -> trusted USB media includes X.509 certificate pinned HTTPS URL
+     * -> Next step (HTTPS) could use HTTP Basic Auth or X.509 client cert for authentication
-     * -> HTTPS delivers e.g. GPG public keys for CentOS/Debian repository validation
+     * -> HTTPS delivers e.g. GPG public keys for Alpine/CentOS/Debian repository validation
      * -> drop root SSH authorized_keys into installed OS
    * Lots of steps can be public on Internet
      * How to deal with things which can't?

- * Evaluate state of the art in
+     * Preshared password?
+X.509 client cert auth?
+   * What are "impossible" (beyond reasonable effort) or hard to trust?
+     * Hardware backdoors/vulnerabilities, OS distribution backdoors/vulns

+ * What existing software and features there already is?
    * Network booting: iPXE?
    * Certificate pinning: is iPXE's pinning sufficient?
    * Repository and package signing: GPG signatures?
 OpenBSD Signify?